GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Some works still use white-noise data for training deep neural networks, but their solution is evaluated using speech signals @nguyen_autonomous_2018 @deleforge_co-localization_2015.
 Similarly, assumptions about the continuity of the sources can vary across the literature.
 Dealing with intermittent sources is another difficulty that several approaches do not consider.
-In this regard, handling sources that may become inactive is linked with the capacity to localize an arbitrary number of sources.
+In this regard, handling sources that may become inactive is linked with the capacity to localize a variable number of sources.
 Naturally, assuming a pre-defined number of constantly active sources is easier and more common across the #acr("SSL") literature.

 *Event localization and detection*